 Construction of a 32-megawatt Long Island Solar Farm (LISF) at BNL was completed in the fall of 2011 in collaboration with BP Solar, Long Island Power Authority, the State of New York, and other organizations.
-The LISF is the largest solar photovoltaic (PV) electric generating plant in the Northeast region.
-Its goal is to help Long Island be less reliant on fossil fueldriven power generation and to meet peak load demands from summertime air conditioning use.
+The LISF, when constructed, was the largest solar photo-voltaic (PV) electric generating plant in the eastern United States.
+Its goal is to help Long Island be less reliant on fossil fuel-driven power generation and to meet peak load demands from summertime air conditioning use.
 It is generating enough renewable energy to power approximately 4,500 homes and is helping New York State meets its clean energy and carbon reduction goals.
 The LISF will be one of the most studied solar installations, as it is a focal point of the Northeast Solar Energy Research Center at BNL.
 Compared to conventional electric-generating facilities on Long Island, the LISF drastically reduces local sources that contribute to climate change, such as reducing the amount of carbon dioxide by 30,950 metric tons per year and methane by 80 metric tons over 40 years.